 As a class 7 licensee, you can drive cars, vans, light trucks, and 2-axle utility vehicles.
 However, you can only do so if accompanied by a fully licensed (class 5) driver.
 BC also has strict restrictions on zero blood alcohol and blood drug concentration.

-New Brunswick's Class 7 Driver's License
+Class 7 Driver's License in New Brunswick (NB)

 New Brunswick lets teens at least 16 years old start their GLP with parental consent (under 18 years old).
 Qualifications also include vision, written, and sign tests.